sowbh/phonepe/README.md

- i.kindly install DB Browser for SQLite ii.download the phonepe_pulse.db from the notebook and copy to your respective project directory iii.click on open database and select the db file(phonepe_pulse.db) iv.click on browse data to see all 6 tables present in the db file(phonepe_pulse.db).
+ i.kindly install DB Browser for SQLite ii.download the phonepe_pulse.db from the notebook and copy to your respective project directory iii.click on open database and select the db file(phonepe_pulse.db) iv.click on browse data to view all 6 tables present in the db file(phonepe_pulse.db).

 To run pp.py (your_filename.py) using streamlit, type in the terminal (works only in vscode):
 Streamlit run pp.py (your_filename.py)